trinityw3st/react-native-projects/PrettyToDoList/README.md

 Welcome to my **React Native To-Do List App**!
 This is a fun little productivity app (with an aesthetic theme) that helps you keep track of your daily tasks — built entirely using React Native and `react-native-paper` for some sleek icons.
+See below for screenshots of the app display.

 > ⚠️ **Note:** Updates and new features are actively being developed.